 Little Cedar Mountain Trail

-Little Cedar Mountain is part of TVA’s Little Cedar Mountain Small Wild Area, which lies along the shore of Nickajack Lake between I-24 and Nickajack Dam in Jasper.
-Four miles of trails include a loop trail and a short 1-mile trail to a wetland pond.
-The trail offers several scenic overlooks of Nickajack Dam and the Tennessee River Gorge.
+TVA’s Little Cedar Mountain Small Wild Area lies along the shore of Nickajack Lake right off I-24 in Jasper.
+The 4-mile trail offers scenic overlooks and access to Nickajack Lake.
 Local hiking enthusiast Bob Butters enjoys hiking with his dogs on Little Cedar Mountain.
 “I tend to look for trails that are likely to have enough water along the way that I don’t have to carry a ton of water for the dogs,” he said.

 And in your quest to find a place to walk with your pooch, don’t forget about what’s here in our backyard: Stringer’s Ridge.
 Located in the North Shore area of Chattanooga, Stringer’s Ridge has views, trails and everything you could want in a quick hike.
 “It’s super-dog-friendly, has wide trails and dog waste stations, and everyone I’ve met along the trails has either had dogs or wanted to say hello to my dog,” said Madeline Shelton, a regional planner with the Southeast Tennessee Development District in Chattanooga, Tenn.